The conflict between self and “right”

 God and “human choice”

 If there is no God, there is neither an external purpose.
-The only thing a human can do is to create purposes for himself, both individual and collective, without any hesitation in devoting himself fully to them.
+The only thing humans can do is to create purposes for themselves, both individual and collective, without any hesitation in devoting themselves fully to them.
 Because if no objective purpose exists, the solution is simple: the most natural decision (provided there is no other constraint) is to choose in alignment with your values and natural inclinations.
 Not only because the harmony of actions, values, and inclinations brings with it a sense of fulfillment in itself, but also because such harmony is essential for any long-term path and for overcoming the obstacles and hardships that may arise along the way.
 In this case, nothing stands against the formulation that your purpose is to bring your actions into harmony with your values and inclinations.
 If you believe in something, pursue it unwaveringly.

-If there is a God and He is omnipotent, then again I do not think there can be any truly significant purpose, for everything has already been fulfilled through God’s omnipotence.
+If there is a God and he is omnipotent, then again I do not think there can be any truly significant purpose, for everything has already been fulfilled through God’s omnipotence.
 There is nothing lacking, no gap that would be essentially useful that humanity could meaningfully fill.
-This of course, does not mean that a purpose could not still be set.
-Not a fundamentally significant one, but external and very real nonetheless.
-If there is a God who isn’t though omnipotent and there are things that remain beyond His reach, then there is room for some “cosmic” significance, for a purpose to which humanity might indeed have something to contribute.
+This doesn’t mean that a purpose could not still be set, external and very real but fundamentally insignificant nonetheless.
+So as a matter of choice, you might fall back to no purpose or to one of the following cases.

+If there is a God who is limited, not omnipotent, and there are things that remain beyond his reach, then there is room for some “cosmic” significance, for a purpose to which humanity might indeed have something to contribute.
 In this case the problem is that even if an objective purpose truly exists, we can’t really know what it is.
 For, it is not revealed to us clearly, or it is not revealed at all (it might be that God doesn’t intervene at all in human affairs).

 So if God doesn’t intervene to point us to a direction, all we are left with, is the natural way humans have to choose their objectives.
 Which is values and natural inclinations.
 Besides, this mechanism of selection is the best “lever” for the fulfillment of any purpose.
 And it could be that this is the plan after all.
 Because this pattern seems very much in tune with the rest of nature.
 Random people are scattered randomly across different environments, each “freely” pursuing their own goals, together shaping a broader outcome.
 Therefore, we could once again formulate the argument that your purpose is to bring your actions into harmony with your values and inclinations.

 If God does intervene to point us to our purpose, common experience shows that His intervention is still cryptic, coming only in the form of subtle, ambiguous signs.
-So in the face of such ambiguity we can either delegate our choices to external authorities (holy men, priests, gurus, your boss god forbidden) or choose according to our own subjective criteria.
-In both cases though, would it be wise to suffer such a terrible cost, which is to live a life opposite to our values and inclinations based on arbitrary interpretations?
+So in the face of such ambiguity we can either delegate our choices to external authorities (holy men, priests, gurus, our bosses god forbidden) or choose according to our own subjective criteria.
+In both cases though, would it be wise to suffer such a terrible cost, which is to live a life opposite to our values and inclinations based on arbitrary interpretations (including ours)?
 With the very real possibility of being wrong anyway due to misinterpretation which misses the true meaning of the given message?
 Dostoevsky captured this tragedy writing: “And your worst sin is that you have destroyed and betrayed yourself for nothing”.
 So once again I would argue that the wisest path is to bring your actions into harmony with your values and inclinations.
 Not ignoring the signs but choosing to interpret them in a way that aligns with them.

 It seems then, that in all cases the wisest course is to bring your actions into harmony with your values and inclinations.
 And even beyond that, I argue that this isn’t just the wisest course but your life’s purpose.

 Schopenhauer wrote: “A man can do what he wills, but cannot will what he wills”.
 And in this context what he wills would be his purpose.
-Or more dramatically, Hollywood put it in the mouth of Achilles: “I chose nothing.
-I was born and this is what I am”.

 Notice that this concept of purpose is not a hedonistic one.
 It doesn’t mean “I like it, therefore it’s meaningful” neither does it mean the opposite.
 An action in harmony with your values is not necessarily a pleasant one.
 When you help your elderly father to get dressed, you don’t derive the feeling of satisfaction from the act itself but from its harmony with your core values.